natstar93/CV/README.md

 I am a front end developer with leadership skills and over 7 years' experience developing and delivering projects for high-traffic websites.
 I love shipping new features to users and improving the health of the codebase by addressing technical debt and making informed decisions on new technologies and libraries.
 I have been heavily involved in all aspects of the agile development lifecycle from initial product conversations to deployment and monitoring.

+I have recently been working on personal projects using Solidity, Ethers, Vite and NextJS.

 I am seeking a role that focuses on delivering and maintaining high-quality software projects, rather than a position focused on team management.

 ## Core Skills

-- Web development with React, Redux, Node, Typescript, LESS, CSS, CSS in JS, Webpack
+- Web development with React, Redux, Node, Typescript, CSS, CSS in JS, Webpack
 - Writing meaningful unit, integration and E2E tests using libraries such as Jest, React Testing Library, Enzyme, Mocha, Chai, Webdriverio and Puppeteer
 - Understanding application health and key metrics by implementing Kibana logging, monitoring and dashboards in New Relic One
 - AWS pipeline creation and maintenance and autoscaling setup